 Today, the company continues to sell electric vehicles and is known for its success in this area.
 However, thanks to acquisitions and its own production and innovation, Tesla has become more involved in the area of clean energy production and storage, including batteries.

-Furthermore, the company has become involved in the extensive business of buying and selling tax credits, using that money to turn a profit, and become more engaged in a popular secondary market.
+Furthermore, the company has become involved in the extensive business of buying and selling tax credits, using that money to turn a profit and become more engaged in a popular secondary market.

-The Founding of Tesla: How it Happened
+The Founding of Tesla: How It Happened

 The idea behind the founding of Tesla was simple: it was created by engineers who wanted to change the way that cars were made.
 These two engineers — Martin Eberhard and Marc Tarpenning — founded the company on July 1, 2003.
 It was originally called Tesla Motors and had a much different logo to the logo it has today.

 The plan was simple.
-Eberhard and Tarpenning wanted to make electric cars that were more comfortable, got better miles, and were of a higher quality than the those currently produced by their competitors.
+Eberhard and Tarpenning wanted to make electric cars that were more comfortable, got better miles, and were of a higher quality than the ones currently produced by their competitors.
 When it was originally founded, Eberhard was the CEO of the company, with Tarpenning acting as the Vice President of Engineering.
-The idea to create the company was largely based off one of their competitors, General Motors, which launched an aborted electric car line from 1996 to 1999.
+The idea to create the company was largely based on one of their competitors, General Motors, which launched an aborted electric car line from 1996 to 1999.

 Like many tech companies, Tesla Motors sought private and venture capital investment in their company.
 One of their first and largest shareholders was Elon Musk.
 Tesla, of course, would be the most important aspect of the careers of many of the men involved with it, including Musk.